 China's top economic planner: 'hard landing' impossible

-BEIJING (AP) — China's top economic planning official on Sunday said it is impossible that the Chinese economy would have a "hard landing" — or a sharp slowdown after a period of robust growth — and offered assurances that it would continue to contribute to global growth, not hinder it.
+BEIJING (AP) — China's top economic planning official says it is impossible that the Chinese economy would have a "hard landing" — or a sharp slowdown — and offered assurances that it would continue to contribute to global growth, not hinder it.

-Last year, China's growth slowed to a 25-year low of 6.9 percent — but Xu said that this was still one of the fastest expansion rates in the world.
+Last year, growth slowed to a 25-year low of 6.9 percent.
 On Saturday, Premier Li Keqiang said in a report to the annual National People's Congress that authorities set a growth target of 6.5 to 7 percent for this year.